jameslawler/notes/docs/portuguese/verbs/irregular/saber.md

 ## Writing Prompts

-1. Que habilidades especiais você possui?
+1. Que competências especiais você possui?
 What special skills do you have?
 2. Que grandes novidades você descobriu recentemente?
 What big news did you find out recently?
 3. Você gostaria de conhecer o futuro?
 Would you want to know the future?